raganwald/raganwald.github.com/_posts/2016-04-15-laziness-is-a-virtue.md

 }
 {% endhighlight %}

-With those in hand, we can write a generator that maps an iterable to a sequence of values with every `nth` element changes to `null`:
+With those in hand, we can write a generator that maps an iterable to a sequence of values with every `nth` element changed to `null`:

 {% highlight javascript %}
 function * nullEveryNth (n, iterable) {